Code-Institute-Submissions/SleepyMan93-cloud_culture/README.md

 Found a bug when making the shopping bag page.
 The page a view successfully load but for some reason only the "keep shopping" with chevron is the only content that appears on the page:
 - insert shopping bag bug
 The issue was due to the bag content not displaying under the header content.
 It took me a while to work out the issue but in the end, I used the **products.html** template as the base because this content was displaying correctly.
 In the end, the bug was due to the content being inside the "overlay" div.
 Once placed underneath, the content displayed as should.

+Encountered another bug with the shopping bag but this time with the functionality.
+When I tried to add an item to the shopping bag, I was met with a TypeError stating "item_id" was an unexpected keyword argument:
+- insert shopping_update_bug
+As the indicated, the problem was coming from the bag view.
+I forgot to define item_id as an argument in the "add_to_bag" function.